-Some egg cures have a dye in them to color the roe darker or lighter shades and some guys prefer to change their egg colors.
+Some egg cures have a dye in them to color the eggs darker or lighter shades and some guys prefer to change their egg colors using this method.

-If I want to add color to my spawn bags I use what they call spawn net.
+If I want to add more color to my spawn bags, I also use spawn netting.
 The spawn net color that the eggs are wrapped in can be very important because the fish can be very selective at times.

-I use different color netting or different types of netting for different water clarity which I also call visibility, so it’s important to understand water clarity first.
+I use different color netting or different types of netting for different water clarity, which I also call water visibility, so it’s important to understand water clarity first.

 The way I explain or rate the color and the visibility of the river is important to know so you can pick the right color roe bags.

-How I rate the river and what color roe bags that I would use under these conditions is like this:
+How I rate the river and what color roe bags I would use under different conditions is like this:

-- DIRTY WATER – If I can only see 8 inches or less into the water and the water is brown I consider this to be very dirty and un-fishable.
-Best Netting Color – Chartreuse, Red, Hot Pink
+- DIRTY WATER – If I can only see 8 inches or less into the water and the water is brown I consider this to be very dirty and probably un-fishable.
+Best Netting Colors – Chartreuse, Red, Hot Pink

-- OFF COLORED – 8 to 14 inches of visibility and slightly brown is off-colored or slightly dirty water with low visibility, but it’s possible to hook some fish in this type of water.
-Best Netting Color – Chartreuse, Red, Hot Pink, Yellow, Bubble Gum Pink, Fire Orange, Orange.
+- OFF-COLORED Water – 8 to 14 inches of visibility and is slightly brown or is off-colored and slightly dirty water it’s very possible to hook some fish in this type of water.
+Best Netting Colors – Chartreuse, Red, Hot Pink, Yellow, Bubble Gum Pink, Fire Orange, Orange.

-- GREEN WATER – 14 to 24 inches and a greenish color as seen in the picture is what I would consider medium visibility and is often when the fishing goes from tough to really good.
-Best Netting Color – Yellow, Pink, Orange, Salmon.
+- GREEN WATER – 14 to 24 inches of visibility and a greenish color as seen in the picture, this is what I would consider medium visibility and is often when the fishing goes from tough to very good.
+Best Netting Colors – Yellow, Pink, Orange, Salmon.

-- Clear Water – 24 to 36 inches of visibility – can be good fishing.
-Best Netting Color – Salmon, Peach, White, Blue, Light Purple.
+- Clear Water – 24 to 36 inches of visibility – This can be good fishing.
+Best Netting Colors – Salmon, Peach, White, Blue, and Light Purple.

-- Very Clear Water – looks like tap water it’s so clear and you can see deeper than 3 feet.
-Best Netting Color – White, Peach, Blue, Purple
+- Very Clear Water – if the water looks like tap water and is so clear that you can see deeper than 6 feet.
+Best Netting Colors – White, Peach, Blue, Purple

 Spawn Bag Color